TitanHaxz/login-page-registration-page-pasword-reset-page-using-php/README.md

 This project contains simple login, registration, and password reset pages using PHP.
 The developer of the project has shared the source code on GitHub and allowed users to fork and make changes.

 I have forked this project and made some changes.
 The project was saving the password to the database twice unnecessarily, so I removed that.
 Additionally, I simplified the password creation validation and increased the security of user passwords by hashing them.
 Multiple sign-ups with the same email were not allowed.
 I completely reorganized the password change and password creation files.
-Also, I added a simple index.html page, where the login or registration options are presented if the user is not logged in, and user information is displayed if logged in.
+Also, I added a simple index.php page, where the login or registration options are presented if the user is not logged in, and user information is displayed if logged in.

 HTML, PHP, and CSS were used in this project.